Key Items of a Business Process:

 While intelligent automation technology is renowned for improving existing processes, achieving operational efficiency and enhancing customer satisfaction, business automation can reduce the need for certain manual tasks, which might lead to job losses or reassignments.
 This can create anxiety and resistance among employees.

 I would say that business process automation will at a minimum give organizations the option to deploy their resources more strategically and the right workflow management solution will offer the data analysis required when reviewing process performance.
-By streamlining processes, removing menial tasks, applying certain business rules and focusing solely on optimizing human effort can have a significant impact on core processes and free up skilled employees' time to focus on more meaningful or strategic tasks which longer term assists with business value not to mention operational excellence.
+Streamlining processes, removing menial tasks, applying certain business rules and focusing solely on optimizing human effort can significantly impact core processes and free up skilled employees' time to focus on more meaningful or strategic tasks which in the long term assists with business value not to mention operational excellence.

 Dependence on Technology: